 September 2016 - All Change for Healthy Schools

 We're changing the way we work with/support schools.
 You can find out more about the changes and why we're changing here.
-The key things to note for the moment are:
+The key things to note are:

-- The programme is currently being re-structured, enabling us to introduce new ways of working and a new Award.
+- The programme has been re-structured, enabling us to introduce new ways of working and a new Award.

-- We're excited to tell you we have two new School Support Workers joining us.
-Each SSW will be allocated to a Locality, and will be lead for all schools within it.
-Your SSW will be in touch soon to introduce themselves.
+- We're excited to tell you we have two new School Support Workers!
+Each SSW is allocated to a Locality, and will be lead for all schools within it.

 - The Food in Schools Award will continue in it’s present format.